heckert/speedtest-classification/README.md

 Exploring multiclass classification with LightGBM and sklearn custom transformation pipelines on internet speedtest data.

 ## Aim
-The dataset contains information such as down- & upload speed, ping, signal strength, a timestamp of when the test was conducted, the network name,, location of the device, and technology.
+The dataset contains information such as down- & upload speed, ping, signal strength, a timestamp of when the test was conducted, the network name, location of the device, and technology.
-It is gathered by an internet speedtest tool and publicly available.
+The data was gathered by an internet speedtest tool and is publicly available LINK.
-Aim of this toy-project is to use the metrics recorded during the test to classify whether it was made via a 3G, 4G, or 5G connection.
+Aim of this toy-project is to use the metrics recorded during the speedtest to classify whether it was performed via a 3G, 4G, or 5G connection.

 ## Learnings
 ### _Simple baseline first_